-- 7.16.
+- 8.16.
 The scale of new developments proposed within the parish and the impact that this will have on residential amenity and the landscape is a significant concern for the community.
 Ensuring that new development integrates with the wider landscape and at the same time retain adequate privacy for new existing dwellings through attractive and well-designed planting is the primary focus of this policy.
-It does this by encouraging developers and applicants to demonstrate specific responses as part of their application submissions for full planning permission and landscape reserved matters. - 7.17.
+It does this by encouraging developers and applicants to demonstrate specific responses as part of their application submissions for full planning permission and landscape reserved matters. - 8.17.
 Buffer planting is often described as the best way to 'screen' a development, however, the ONDP seeks to ensure that buffer planting is undertaken in a sensitive manner.
 The intention is not to totally screen developments from the surrounding countryside, as this would be incongruous within the landscape character and would form oppressive barriers of dense planting.
-A parkland approach to planting which allows filtered views would be more appropriate. - 7.18.
-In designing these 'buffers' it is considered that these features should normally be around 20m in depth.
+A parkland approach to planting which allows filtered views would be more appropriate. - 8.18.
+The policy seeks to ensure that new planting ensures amenity whilst contributing to the overall green infrastructure and public realm design for any site.
+Specific guidance for dealing with the urban edge is provided in this policy.
+It encourages the use of existing field boundaries and new native planting to create an 'outward looking development' i.e. one that isn't characterised by the rear of close boarded fences.